All Episodes

 I thank my colleagues for being on the front lines of this debate.

-It should be made public, and I'd like to say that uh Devin Nunes and the Intelligence Committee has worked for months to craft this memo.
+And I'd like to say that Devin Nunes and the Intelligence Committee has worked for months to craft this memo.

-I think they've been very careful and contrary to what Adam Schiff said about how to design and provide this information to members.
+I think they've been very careful, and contrary to what Adam Schiff said, about how to design and provide this information to members.

-Uh the Democrats have just not chosen to go down and study it.
+The Democrats have just not chosen to go down and study it.

 How is it declassified?